harrixon/chalkboard-2.0/TDD_lobby.md

         describe ("start game button", ()=>{
-            it ("should only be available to creator") it ("should only activate when all player in room is ready")
+            it ("should only be available to creator") it ("should only activate when all player in room is ready") it ("should take 'category', 'no of rounds', 'private/public' as params ")

             describe ("when start game button is clicked", ()=>{
                 it ("should redirect all player in room to game page")